 He mountain on which the Lord sitteth mystically signifieth greater precepts of justice: seeing that the things which were given to the Jews were lesser.
-Yet the
+Yet the one God, through the holy prophets and his servants, according to the

-Pow the disciples came to him not only at a place : but also with faith and devotion, that they might receive peace for his people.
+Ow the disciples came to him Inot only at a place: but also with faith and devotion, that they might receive peace for his people.
 For unless they had approached: health would not have come to us.
 And opening his mouth, he taught them, saying.
 It is by no means without meaning, that now he is said to have opened his mouth, who in the old law was wont to open the mouths of the prophets.
 By the mouth also, the true man designated.
 And what, it saith, he taught them by authority of doctrine, sheweth the divine nature, which in him deigned to receive the human form by which he would teach.
 Blessed are the poor in spirit : for theirs is the kingdom of heaven.
 Lest any one should think poverty, which sometimes suffereth necessity, to be preached by the Lord : he addeth, in spirit, that we might understand humility, not poverty.
 Blessed are the meek: for they shall possess the land.
-It is not so much the land of Judea, nor the land of this world, nor the land cursed with bearing thorns and thistles, that each most cruel warrior shall possess: but the land which the Psalmist desireth saying, I believe to see the good things of the Lord: in the land of the living.
+It is not so much the land of Judea, nor the land of this world, nor the land cursed with bearing thorns and thistles, that each most cruel warrior shall possess: but the land which the Psalmist desireth, saying, I believe to see the good things of the Lord : in the land of the living.
 Blessed are they that mourn: for they shall be comforted.
 This mourning for the dead is not reckoned in the general law of nature but for the sins and faults of the dead.

 Lessed are they who hunger and thirst after justice: for they shall have their fill.
-It sufficeth not to us to want justice: unless we suffer a hunger for justice, so that under this example we may never be just enough, but always thirst understand the works of justice.
+It sufficeth not to us to want justice: unless we suffer a hunger for justice, so that under this example we may never be just enough, but always thirst to understand the works of justice.
 Blessed are the merciful: for they shall obtain mercy.
 Mercy is understood not only in alms, but in every sin of one's brother, if we bear the burdens of another as our own, if we point out the ignorance, if we correct the error.
 For mercy is to be exercised not only in corporeal gifts: but also in healing souls.
 Blessed are the clean of heart: for they shall see God.
 They are pure in heart: which no knowledge of sin doth not convict.
 For the world is discerned with a pure heart, as it is written, Seek him in simplicity of heart, that is, a clean heart : which is a simple heart.
+Blessed are the peacemakers: for they shall be called the children of God.

-Blessed are the peacemakers : for they shall be called the children of God.
-They are rightly called peacemakers: which first make peace in their heart, <and> then amongst quarelling brethren.
-For what doth it profit others to be appeased by thee, when wars of vices are in thy <own> mind?
-Blessed are they that suffer persecution for justice' sake : for theirs is the kingdom of heaven.
+They are rightly called peacemakers: which first make peace in their heart, <and> then amongst quarelling For what doth it profit others to be appeased by thee, when wars of vices are in thy <own> mind?
+Blessed they that suffer are persecution for justice' sake : for theirs is the kingdom of heaven.
 He hath expressly added for justice' sake sake, for many suffer persecution on account of their sins : and they are not just.
-And likewise consider that the octave, to be sure circumcision, truly endeth with martyrdom.
-But.]34 seditions, be not terrified.
-These things must first come to pass: but the end is not yet presently.
-And that which followeth.
+And likewise consider that the octave, be sure the to Circumcision, truly endeth with martyrdom.
+But.